kuang-da/LaTeX-template/readme.md

 ## Introduction

-I organized all the LaTeX templet I have been using into this repository for reference.
+In this repository, I organized three the LaTeX templates I have been using.